CakeDC/search/README.txt

 === Post, redirect, get conception ===

 	Post/Redirect/Get (PRG) is a common design pattern for web developers to help avoid certain duplicate form  submissions and allow user agents to behave more intuitively with bookmarks and the refresh button.
 	When a web form is submitted to a server through an HTTP POST request, a web user that attempts to refresh the server response in certain user agents can cause the contents of the original HTTP POST request to be resubmitted, possibly causing undesired results.
-To avoid this problem possible to use the PRG pattern — instead of returning a web page directly, the POST operation returns a redirection command, instructing the browser to load a different page (or same page) using an HTTP GET request.
+To avoid this problem possible to use the PRG pattern instead of returning a web page directly, the POST operation returns a redirection command, instructing the browser to load a different page (or same page) using an HTTP GET request.
 See [http://en.wikipedia.org/wiki/Post/Redirect/Get].

 === PRG Component features ===

-Frist of all Prg component implement PRG pattern.
+The Prg component implement PRG pattern.
 So you able to use it separately from search tasks when you need it.
-Second thing it care about passed and named parameters that come as POST parameters and transform it to the named during redirect, and set Controller::data back if used GET method during component call.
+The component maintains passed and named parameters that come as POST parameters and transform it to the named during redirect, and set Controller::data back if used GET method during component call.
-And last but may be main feature that component implements - it implement glue between your app and searchable behavior.
+Most importantly the component acts as the glue between your app and searchable behavior.

 ==== Controller configuration ====